|Balance Transfer Rating:||3.7 / 5|

 Lengthy balance transfer offer

 The most eye-catching feature on the Citi Simplicity card is certainly its introductory offer for balance transfers.
-Cardholders get a 0 percent APR for the first 21 months on balance transfers (16.24-26.24 percent variable APR thereafter) – which is six months longer than other top promotions.
+Cardholders get a 0 percent APR for the first 21 months on balance transfers they make in the first four months (16.74-26.74 percent variable APR thereafter) – which is six months longer than other top promotions.
 If you have a large balance to pay down, the extra six months without interest can add up to significant savings.

 |Tip: Wondering how much a balance transfer can save you in interest?
 Just enter your current balance, APR and monthly payment into the CreditCards.com balance transfer calculator.
 With interest rates at an all time high, taking advantage of a balance transfer offer is almost always the better deal.|